 What do I need to consider before applying for a business loan or a line of credit?

 There are many things to consider before you apply for business finance.
 Keeping them in mind will help make your comparison easier.
 You should ask yourself the following: What do you need the funds for?
 How much do you want to borrow?
 When do you need the funds?
-Do you intend to secure the loan or apply for an unsecured loan?
+Do you intend to apply for a secured business loan or an unsecured loan?
 What interest rate and fees are associated?
 What repayment schedule would you be comfortable with?

 Prospa offers a line of credit of $2,000 to $100,000 and business loans of $5,000 to $300,000 with no asset security required upfront to access $100,000.
 You only require minimal paperwork to apply for up to $150,000 and can apply online in minutes.
 A quick chat to one of our Business Lending Specialists will complete the application process and, if approved, funding is possible in 24 hours.

 We are here to support Aussie businesses.
 Our dedicated support team is available Monday to Saturday to discuss how your business is travelling and what you might need to keep it moving in the right direction.